smogpill/HDK/supplements/collagen.md

 # Cons
 - Studies may have been biased.
 A meta-analysis found that by separating high quality independent studies from the biased ones, they noticed that collagen had no effect on skin aging [26]
+- In theory improved joint health [27] but the studies are limited (short studies, biased, only on people with disease, no comparison with proteins, etc.).
+So it unclear if improvements are automatic for everybody.

 # Misc
 - Effects can take weeks or months [13]